aliceseaborn/corazon-leather/pages/event/index.md

 ## When & Where?

 Corazón Leather &#8482; will be held on Friday October 18th through Sunday October 20st, 2024.
-Primary events will be at Albuquerque Social Club (Soch) and classes will be held at Sidewinders.
+Primary events will be at Albuquerque Social Club (Soch) and classes will be held at Sidewinders and Soft Corners Studio Center.
 * Friday, October 18th
     * Opening Ceremonies - 9:00 pm.
 Social Club.
     * Meet & Greet at Leather & Kink Night.
 * Saturday, October 19th
     * Classes - 3:00 pm. & 4:30 pm.
 Sidewinders.
     * Main Event - 9:00 pm.
 Social Club.
 * Sunday, October 20th
     * Classes - 10:00 am.
 Soft Corners Studio Center

 ## Cost to attend & Tickets

 **Friday Night**
 * No event charge.
-Social club membership required ($5 for week), or get in free as a guest.
 * This is Leather & Kink Night at Social Club.
 It's our meet & greet!

 **Saturday**
 * Friday night is free.
 * Classes are $15 per person and include all classes for the weekend.
 * Event tickets $10 standing room / $15 seats, Saturday night only.
-* Tickets include Social Club membership for the night.
+* Or $50 a table 4 seats
 * Obtain tickets by stopping by or calling Social Club at 505-200-0663.

 **Sunday**
-* Classes at $10 per person and include all classes for the weekend.
+* Classes at $15 per person and include all classes for the weekend.
 * No charge for non-class events.